Drone-Research-Lab/livox_ros_driver/README.md

 Also inorder for me to make this package to work on Windows, I had to remove the GPS sync from the package since the USB com ports libaries are very different from windows to linux.
 So if anybody wants to contiue on making that work on windows, be welcome to fix that problem in this windows version of the Livox_ros_driver.
 I will not contiue working on this package since i got the ubuntu version to work on my windows computer for my porpose i need the driver for.

+Sorry for the bad english aswell as the bad formatted readme.

 ## 1. Install dependencies

 Before running livox_ros_driver, ROS, Livox-SDK and PCL must be installed.